juliosueiras/vim-terraform-completion/README.md

 - [ ] Add Completion for hcl
 - [ ] Completion for Sublock
 ## Todo for Improvement
-- [ ] Add Travis-CI for testing, and ensuring the completion is outputing the right completion
+- [ ] (Current WIP)Add Travis-CI for testing, and ensuring the completion is outputing the right completion

 ## [Contributors](./CONTRIBUTORS.md)